wuxxin/intercom_upgrade/README.md

 1.  **Initial Install:** Connect the ESP32 board to your computer via USB.
 Use the ESPHome "Install" command and select the "USB" option to flash the initial firmware.
 2.  **Wireless Updates (OTA):** Once the device is running and connected to your network, you can send all subsequent updates wirelessly.
 Simply use the "Install" command again, but select the wireless option.

-### Wiring Diagram Generation

-This project includes a vibecoded Python script, `create_intercom_wiring.py`, that generates a detailed two page `wiring_diagram.pdf` file.

-The script parses the `substitutions:hardware` section within `intercom.yaml`, which defines all components, modules, and their connections.
-This creates an exact representation of the wiring defined in your YAML file.
-To generate the diagram if you modified `intercom.yaml`, simply run the Python script.

 ### MQTT

 The device connects to an MQTT broker and makes the following entities available: